kaba-labs/.github/profile/README.md

 ## A Quick Overview

-Kaba is a secure platform that will transform the way we think about personal computer.
+Kaba is a secure platform that will transform the way we think about personal computers.

 The plan is to build the most Secure, Dveloper firendly, and Enterprise ready workspace.
 A workspace that doesn't depend on anything physical or even the operating system Kaba is running on.
-Bi-directional Isolatrion.
+Bi-directional Isolatrion &tm;.

 ## The Plan